1,2,3 Organize a workflow

-KindGeek's Desing Lead, Nazar Vonitovyi, learned about the importance to properly organize yourself and your working place during the remote work out of necessity.
+KindGeek’s Desing Lead, Nazar Vonitovyi, learned about the importance to properly organize yourself and your workplace during remote work out of necessity.
 Here is his advice on working from home gained through 4 months of rigorous practice.

 1. Organize a Workplace

 The first thing you should do is sit down.
 Preferably, on a comfy chair behind a comfy desk, so you don’t have an urge to lie down.
 If lying down to work becomes a habit, your neck, spine, and productivity are done.
 Preferably, sit near a window to be under direct daylight.
 Take away everything that distracts.
 Leave a notebook or a planner near you (later about it).

 2. Determine Work Schedule